 A helpful mantra to remember is EXhale on EXertion

 - For the few that don’t respond to PFMT, it will usually be due to not enough support from the elastic tissues behind the urethra.
 The pelvic floor muscles may be quite strong but if the elastic tissue has been stretched or torn then it can’t provide enough support to help close against the pressure of the cough or sneeze.
-In these cases many women will be helped by using a urethral support like Contiform or Incostress.
-If there is also a prolapse then a properly fitted pessary may solve the problem.
+In these cases many women will be helped by using a urethral support like Contiform or with a continence pessary that can be sized and fitted by your gynaecologist or pelvic floor physio.
+If you also have a prolapse then a properly fitted pessary may solve both problems.

 For a small percentage of women none of these options will work and surgery in the form of a mid-urethral sling or a bladder lifting procedure such as an anterior wall repair may be the answer.